 The Eastern Red Cedar is a slow-growing tree with a bushy appearance and strong branches.
 It usually grows to about 60 feet and is a popular Christmas tree, especially in Oklahoma, Arkansas, and Missouri.

-As you can see, there are several different species of Christmas tree that you can use in your home.
-Many times, choosing a variety that isn’t local can give you the change you are looking for, so if you live in the Eastern United States, selecting a Noble Fir or the Scots Pine will provide you with something you’re not used to seeing.
+As you can see, there are several species of Christmas tree that you can use in your home.
+Often, choosing a variety that isn’t local can give you the change you are looking for, so if you live in the Eastern United States, selecting a Noble Fir or the Scots Pine will provide you with something you’re not used to seeing.
 We like the Blue Spruce because it’s easy to find, has a nice color, and stands out next to the others.

 Featured Image Credit: Євгенія Височина, Unsplash